 Background

+Providing the best possible care poses the challenge of continuously assessing and improving the clinical and organisational performance of individual EDs based on validated criteria.
+The most convincing way to achieve this is through clinical and quality-of-care assessment research.
 Unfortunately, to date, the possibility of doing research in emergency medicine has clashed with sustainability issues.
-The vast number of patients visiting an ED (60-90.000 patients access a medium-size ED per year) and staff shortages that chronically afflict these departments make ad hoc data collections unattainable.
-Therefore, clinical research in emergency medicine has been mostly confined to large academic centres, which can count on research-dedicated organisations and teams.
+The vast number of patients visiting an ED (60-90.000 patients access a medium-sized ED per year) and staff shortages that chronically afflict these departments make ad hoc data collections unattainable.
+Clinical research in emergency medicine has therefore been mostly confined to large academic centres, which can count on research-dedicated organisations and teams.